mug-n-ai/YRoot/docs/power.md

 ## 6. It works across contexts

-You can use the WHY Loop in:
+You can use the YRoot in:

 - Coaching and personal development
 - Team strategy and project planning